voodoofrog/vf-5e-sheet-addons/README.md

 ### Item Identification
 You can set a minimum user role to show the identification options to — this includes the context menu on the character sheet as well as the toggle at the top of the item sheet.

-Furthermore, you can enable/disable the showing of attunement options to user below the role for unidentified items.
+Furthermore, you can enable/disable the showing of the attunement control next to unidentified items for users that are below the required permission level.

 **Note**: _If you set the permissions to Game Master role then Assistant GMs will still be able to see/access some things by default.
 You'd have to actually modify the core permissions to truly lock it down, but I left the option in there for those that might want it._